Upward-Spiral/ToolHub-project-client/README.md

 # ToolHub (Front-end)

-ToolHub is a platform for searching, finding, and borrowing/lending tools.
+ToolHub is a hub for searching, finding, and borrowing/lending tools.
 People can offer the tools they don't use at the moment to be borrowed by others who need them for a project.
 They can also search trough the tools that others have offered, find the right one, and request to borrow (or reserve, based on the availability).

+### this project is built using React and React-Bootstrap